learn-co-curriculum/dsc-model-fit-linear-regression/README.md

 > The p-value represents the probability that the coefficient is actually zero.

 In the Statsmodels output, the p-value can be found in the column with name $P>|t|$.
-A popular threshols for the p-value is 0.05, where we $p<0.05$ denotes that a certain parameter is significant, and $p>0.05$ means that the parameter isn't significant.
+A popular threshold for the p-value is 0.05, where we $p<0.05$ denotes that a certain parameter is significant, and $p>0.05$ means that the parameter isn't significant.

 The two columns right to the p-value column represent the bounds associated with the 95% confidence interval.
-What this means is that, after having run the model, we are 95% certain that our parameter value is withing the bounds of this interval.
+What this means is that, after having run the model, we are 95% certain that our parameter value is within the bounds of this interval.
 When you chose a p-value cut-off of 0.05, there is an interesting relationship between the 95% confidence interval and the p-value: If the 95% confidence does not include 0, the p-value will be smaller than 0.05, and the parameter estimate will be significant.

 ## Which variables are most important when predicting the target?